 83 percent agree that airlines are being increasingly pressed to reinvent themselves and evolve their business before they are disrupted from the outside or by their competitors.

-To learn more about the digital implications your company should be considering now, check out the report Accenture produced for the World Economic Forum on Digital Transformation in the Aviation, Travel and Tourism industries.READ THE REPORT
+To learn more about the digital implications your company should be considering now, check out the report Accenture produced for the World Economic Forum on “Shaping the future of security in travel”.READ THE REPORT

 Airlines lag exponentially behind other industries in getting the customer basics right.
 As profits decline and negative media abounds, they search for a cure to what ails them.